LiamAkkerman/Jar-Vision-System/README.md

    - ~~pyplt can do this (but not in a jupyter notebook)~~
  - ~~develop method of storing the database of labeled images~~
    - ~~I think pickle will work for this in append binary mode~~
- - manually process all the photos
+ - ~~manually process all the photos~~
 ### Build Model
- - read database and feed to Keras for training
+ - ~~read database and feed to Keras for training~~
  - develop a Keras model
  - ~~save the model as an exportable format~~
    - ~~Keras can directly save a model~~
    - ~~TensorFlow Lite can save models for better performance~~
+ - convert model output into useable or meaningful data
 ### Run Model
  - ~~install tensorflow on the pi in some regard~~
  - ~~load model on the pi in python~~